Paper clip: Other uses

 Wire is versatile in its nature.
 Thus a paper clip is a useful accessory in many kinds of mechanical work, including computer work: the metal wire can be unfolded with a little force.
 Several devices call for a very thin rod to push a recessed button which the user might only rarely need.
 This is seen on most CD-ROM drives as an "emergency eject" should the power fail; also on early floppy disk drives (including the early Macintosh).
 Various smartphones require the use of a long, thin object such as a paper clip to eject the SIM card and some Palm PDAs advise the use of a paper clip to reset the device.
 The trackball can be removed from early Logitech pointing devices using a paper clip as the key to the bezel.
-A paper clip bent into a "U" can be used to start an ATX PSU without connecting it to a motherboard (connect the green to a black on the motherboard header).
+A paper clip bent into a "U" can be used to start an ATX PSU without connecting it to a motherboard, by connecting the green[what?] to a black[what?] on the motherboard header.
 One or more paper clips can make a loopback device for a RS-232 interface (or indeed many interfaces).
 A paper clip could be installed in a Commodore 1541 disk drive as a flexible head-stop.
 The steel wire from a paperclip can be used in dentistry to form a dental post.

+Pipe smokers, including Cannabis smokers use straightened out paper clips to unclog their pipe or bong bowl.

+Another creative use of paper clips is in "paperclip art", where enthusiasts bend and twist paper clips into intricate designs and figures, ranging from simple shapes to detailed sculptures.
+This form of art showcases the flexibility and adaptability of the paper clip beyond its traditional use.

+Additionally, paper clips can serve as temporary bookmarks in books or documents.
+Their slim profile and easy placement make them useful for marking a specific page or section without causing damage or adding bulk.

 Paper clips can be bent into a crude but sometimes effective lock picking device.
 Some types of handcuffs can be unfastened using paper clips.
 There are two approaches.
 The first one is to unfold the clip in a line and then twist the end in a right angle, trying to imitate a key and using it to lift the lock fixator.
 The second approach, which is more feasible but needs some practice, is to use the semi-unfolded clip kink for lifting when the clip is inserted through the hole where the handcuffs are closed.

 A paper clip image is the standard image for an attachment in an email client.

 Trade

-In 1994, the US imposed anti-dumping tariffs against China, on paper clips.
+In 1994, the United States imposed anti-dumping tariffs against China on paper clips.